kushagraa-j/cpp/notes/3.How_to_develop_a_program?/main.md

 # Coding

 Once you are thorough about what and how are you are going to code.
 Open up your editor, start coding and express yourself.
 A programming language is just like another language.
 It has syntax as grammar and spelling in a normal language.
+Coding is not as hard as it may seem.
+Enjoy the process, do it as computer were a person and you were talking to him.

 # Compiling

 Well, once you have coded the code must be compiled into machine code so that the hardware can execute it.
 This is done using a compiler.

 # Linking

 A linker is the piece of software which brings together all the required files mentioned inside the program.
+The linker also is capable of linking library files.
+A library file is a collection of precompiled code that has been “packaged up” for reuse in other programs.

 # Test